-2.2.1 The ECMWF methodology
+2.2.1.
+The ECMWF methodology

-In the IFS, SKEB introduces a stochastic streamfunction forcing $\partial \Psi / \partial t$ given by an evolving 3-dimensional pattern F with an amplitude modulation determined by a horizontally smoothed local estimate of kinetic energy sources at the subgrid-scale, referred to as the dissipation rate D
+In the IFS, SKEB introduces a stochastic streamfunction forcing $\partial\Psi/\partial t$ given by an evolving 3-dimensional pattern F with an amplitude modulation determined by a horizontally smoothed local estimate of kinetic energy sources at the subgrid-scale, referred to as the dissipation rate D

-$$\partial \Psi / \partial t = [bD]^{1/2} F \tag{3}$$
+$$\left. \frac{\partial \Psi}{\partial t} \right|{\text{SKEB}} = \left[ bD \right]^{1/2} F$$ (3)

 Here b is the backscatter ratio that controls the global amplitude of the perturbations.
+The horizontal structure of the pattern is determined by a power-law variance distribution in spectral space while the vertical structure is obtained from random-phase shifts that decorrelate the structure in the vertical.
+The dissipation rate is a 3D field diagnosed from the model state.
 In the original version of the scheme, the dissipation rate estimate is obtained as the sum of three terms describing subgrid-scale energy sources due to orographic gravity wave drag, numerical dissipation and parametrized deep convection.
+The streamfunction perturbations are tapered to zero in the boundary layer similar to the approach used by ECMWF for SPPT.

 The scheme evolved recently to a version with only the contribution from deep convection.
 The dissipation rate contribution from orographic gravity-wave drag was abandoned as it generated excessive ensemble spread in lower tropospheric wind near steep orography, i.e. the Andes.
-The term linked to numerical dissipation estimated from the horizontal diffusion resulted in spurious kinetic energy spectra with the new cubic octahedral grid (Malardel et al., 2016) implemented in March 2016 due to the inconsistency in representing horizontal mixing in the model and in SKEB.
+The term linked to numerical dissipation estimated from the horizontal diffusion resulted in spurious kinetic energy spectra with the new cubic octahedral grid (Malardel et al. 2016) implemented in March 2016 due to the inconsistency in representing horizontal mixing in the model and in SKEB.
 Therefore, numerical dissipation was deactivated in SKEB.

-The computational cost of SKEB is higher than that of SPPT due to requiring spectral transforms of two 3D fields: the pattern F and in the dissipation rate estimate D. The operational version does not update these fields every model time step to save computational time.
+The computational cost of SKEB is higher than that of SPPT due to requiring spectral transforms of two 3D fields: the pattern F and the dissipation rate estimate D. The operational version does not update these fields every model time step to save computational time.

-2.2.2 Discussion
+2.2.2.
+Discussion